St Mary Bothaw

 St Mary Bothaw (or Saint Mary Boatehaw by the Erber) was a parish church in the Walbrook ward of the City of London.
-It was destroyed in the Great Fire of London in 1666 and not rebuilt, although some of its materials were used in the rebuilding of St Swithin, London Stone, whose parish it was merged with.
+It was destroyed in the Great Fire of London in 1666 and not rebuilt.
+However, some of its materials were used in the rebuilding of St Swithin, London Stone, with which parish it was merged.

 Location

 The church stood in the Walbrook ward, in a narrow lane just to the south of Candlewick Street (now Cannon Street).

 History

-St Mary Bothaw was described by Stow as a "proper church".
-The dedication is generally derived from "boat-haw", meaning "boat house".
-The church was in existence by 1279, when William de Hamkynton is recorded as becoming rector following the death of Adam Lambyn.
-It was one of the 13 "peculiars" within the City under the patronage of the dean and chapter of Canterbury Cathedral.